-Diorama of a First World War dressing station, in Lower Wellcome Gallery
+Diorama of a First World War dressing station

 The scene shows a familiar sight during the First World War, injured soldiers being carried by stretcher bearers from dressing stations to casualty clearing stations further behind the front line.
 The surgeon on the right hand side is using a kitchen table as an operating table and his instruments are being sterilised using an autoclave heated by a small portable stove.